logo

 Understanding the Importance of Baby Vaccination

-Vaccines play a vital role in protecting your baby from diseases like measles, polio, whooping cough, etc. The National Immunisation Schedule (NIS) outlines when and which vaccines your baby should receive.
+Vaccines are vital in protecting your baby from diseases like measles, polio, whooping cough, etc. The National Immunisation Schedule (NIS) outlines when and which vaccines your baby should receive.
 Vaccines help your baby's body build immunity without causing the disease.
 This means your baby gets protection from harmful infections without going through the pain and risks of illness.

 Myth: Vaccines Cause Autism and SIDS